 For example, you can change your in-bio clickable link each time something new comes up.

-Update your branded hashtags to something new every now and then; this will allow you to have a lot of opportunity to curate user-generated content, get your followers excited and engaged, and build brand awareness.
+Update your branded hashtags to something new every now and then; this will allow you to have a lot of opportunities to curate UGC (user-generated content), get your followers excited and engaged, and build brand awareness.

-The bio is also a great place to advertise any promotions you might be having at your business, to expand your reach and get your Instagram followers on board with your products or services.
+The bio is also a great place to advertise any promotions you might be having at your business, expand your reach, and get your Instagram followers on board with your products or services.

 Next up is the meat and potatoes of your Instagram for business strategy: the content.

 Instagram is most well known as an image sharing platform, and it should be used as such, but photos aren’t the only things that can be shared on the social media site, and photos can be used in a number of different ways.